kidrigger/IntelligentMedicineBox/README.md

 ## Dependencies:

-Python 3, Firebase Admin library, A Firebase account and authentication key
+Python 3, Pyrebase library, A Firebase account and authentication key

 ## Instructions for Deployment:

 1. Installing firebase-admin library: <br>
-$ sudo pip install firebase-admin
+$ sudo pip install pyrebase
 1. To run tests: (Will take about 8 minutes to run) <br>
 $ pytest src/test*.py
 1. To start the server: <br>